Uppalapati10/AI-MAVERICKS-Movie_Recommender_System_with_Sentiment_Analysis/README.md

 12. *Test and Evaluate*: Test your recommendation system with sample queries or user interactions to see how well it performs.
 You can also evaluate the system's accuracy and effectiveness using metrics like precision, recall, and accuracy.

-That's a high-level overview of setting up and running our movie recommendation system project in Anaconda Jupyter Notebook.
+That's a high-level overview of setting up and run our movie recommendation system project in Anaconda Jupyter Notebook.